FixTweet/mosaic/README.md

-# pxTwitter-Mosaic
+# FixTweet Mosaic
 ![](https://skillicons.dev/icons?i=rust)

-Implementation of [pxTwitter-Mosaic-Reference](https://github.com/dangeredwolf/pxTwitter-Mosaic-Reference) in Rust originally written by [Antonio32A](https://github.com/Antonio32A/pxtwitter-mosaic).
+Implementation of [mosaic-reference](https://github.com/FixTweet/mosaic-reference) in Rust originally written by [Antonio32A](https://github.com/Antonio32A).
 This has the same algorithm and functionality as the TypeScript reference project, but it's optimized.

 # Notice